dortania/OpenCore-Install-Guide/config.plist/kaby-lake.md

 ::: details More in-depth Info

-* **LegacyOverwrite**: NO
-  * Permits overwriting firmware variables from nvram.plist, only needed for systems without native NVRAM

 * **LegacySchema**
   * Used for assigning NVRAM variables, used with `OpenVariableRuntimeDxe.efi`.
 Only needed for systems without native NVRAM